 But you need to take one more step;

-in periodically reformatting whichever drive most recently corrupted itself and
+in periodically reformatting whichever drive most recently corrupted itself and cloning it,

 you might find that you can’t even erase it.

 diskutil cs list diskutil cs deleteVolume <UUID> diskutil cs delete UUID-OF-COREVOLUME-GROUP

 That doesn’t work?
 Boot into Linux and nuke it that way.

 sudo mdutil -E /

 Mounting foreign files systems